CORBmx/l5-template-manager/README.md

                 ];
             `

    Why?
 If you want to implement a WYSIWYG edit maybe this option is useful.

 * use_routes

    If you want to use package routes to get available table fields set to true (default).

     `'use_routes' => true,`

 * route
    Url of the route, default 'templates'

     `'route' => 'templates',`

    Ex:
          `localhost:8000/templates'` //This url return  all the configured tables with its columns

 * template_table

      Name of the database table to be used, default 'templates'.

+     `'template_table' => 'templates',`

      WARNING: This configuration is used to create database migration.
 If you have an older migration it will be useless, so maybe you want to delete the migrate (Need to improve this).